networknt/light-doc/content/en/tutorial/security/config-server-cert.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-For light-4j services, there are four options to get the configuration values for each handler or cross-cutting concerns.
+For light-4j services, there are four options to get the configuration values for each handler or cross-cutting concern.

 * externalized configuration files with all the final values.
 * externalized configuration files with values.yml to inject into the config file templates.